JosephiusX/React-keyboard/README.md

   https://medium.com/codex/how-to-use-array-in-reactjs-2a30d8b72503

 Next I want to try to add event listeners as well as styles, using the map function of corse

+test concatinating into textarea.

+I need conditional logic for setting values of special buttions as well as the button styling.

+    - insert space when space is pressed
+    - baskspace
+    - add a clear button to clear the textarea